Adding the accent to the foundation row

 need to keep a cat from messing it up want to.

 Although I'd also love to demonstrate that process for you, my blocking process involves more shooing away of pets than work.
 I swear, cats come running to the sound of a camera shutter like Pavlov's dogs drooled for a bell.
 Anyways, the whole job isn't very interesting, because this project doesn't really require any special blocking.
 Remember: Just stretch it out flat to dry.

 Thanks for crocheting along with the tutorials!

 ...And does anybody want to adopt a kitten?
 This tutorial went up later than expected because another wild cat had kittens in my yard!
 She must have been keeping them holed up and quiet; I just found them and I think they're a little over 3 weeks old.
-So, of course, I did that thing you shouldn't do, and provided them with water and a box.
+So, of course I did that thing you shouldn't do if you don't want to keep them, and provided them with water and a box.
 I'm going to be overrun with cats!
 There's ten of them now!!!
 Please help, they're too cute!
-And they come running to you when you say "babies!", and they're fluffy, and loving, and I can't call the pound; they need homes!
+And they come running to you when you say "babies!", and they're fluffy, and loving, and I can't call the pound; they need homes.

 Links to all of the Dancing Dragonflies Scarf tutorials: